ROCm/amdsmi/docs/how-to/using-AMD-SMI-CLI-tool.md

 # Using AMD SMI Command Line Interface tool

-**Disclaimer: CLI Tool is provided as example code to aid development of telemetry tools.
-Use of the Python or C++ Library is reccomended for a reliable source of data.**
+**Disclaimer: CLI Tool is provided as an example code to aid the development of telemetry tools.
+Python or C++ Library is recommended as a reliable data source.**

 AMD-SMI reports the version and current platform detected when running the command line interface (CLI) without arguments: